-Since posting this $20 cob oven post, it has been the most popular entry on all of this website.
-It’s been five years now, and we have made some significant improvements to the original design, resulting in a much better outdoor pizza oven.
+This “$20 cob oven” article has been the most popular entry on all of this website since I originally posted it.
+It’s been five years since I wrote it, and we’ve made some significant improvements to the original design, resulting in a much better outdoor pizza oven.
 I highly recommend reading the Better Outdoor Pizza Oven Plans if you are interested in building one of these!
+The instructions there are much more detailed, too.

 – – –